markpmlim/LightProbes/Readme.md

 ```

-which can be use for this purpose.
-It requires a texture ID and the texture's resolution.
+which can be used for this purpose.
+It requires a texture ID and the texture's resolution. *(Hint: use a framebuffer object)*

 <br />